quickest (and most thorough)

 approaches to prepping

 The short answer is: no. We’ve drawn on Negotiable’s general approach to bargaining to create a set of materials focused specifically on job negotiations.
 In as little as an hour, you can make great progress in understanding a number of critical “good practices” for job negotiations and applying them to the situation you face.
-As a starting point, we recommend that you begin with our two job negotiation episodes (about 7 minutes each) and then work through our Job Negotiations Workbook.
+As a starting point, we recommend that you begin with our two job negotiation episodes (about 8 minutes each).
+Then, work through our Job Negotiations Workbook, which guides you to apply the good practices from the episodes to your own situation.
 Some people spend 15-20 minutes on the workbook, others spend an hour or more revisiting and refining their notes.
 If time permits, you could team up with someone to do one or more of our job negotiation roleplays.
 Most people find that it takes about an hour to prepare, conduct a roleplay, and then debrief it.

 You don’t need to be familiar with any of Negotiable’s others materials to understand and get value from our job negotiation materials.

 That said, our advice about job negotiations is rooted in our overall approach to negotiations, including key concepts such as the Five Dramas, the Dealmaker’s Dilemma, and Information Strategy.
 While it’s possible to get great value from focusing only on our job negotiation materials, we believe that people who build their broader negotiation capabilities are more likely to succeed in job negotiations.
 Accordingly, we encourage you to consider exploring our other materials, including our general episodes on how think about, prepare for, and act in negotiations.
 You can use our assessments to diagnose yourself as negotiator and receive individualized advice about development.
 And our non-job negotiation roleplays provide additional opportunities to practice and develop your skills.

 Whether it’s bargaining over the terms of a new job, or seeking better terms for a current job, some of the most important negotiations of our lives are job negotiations.
 And Negotiable’s job negotiation materials work together to help you get ready and succeed.